-School dinners were free for all children in KS1 - as this was funded by the government.
-Now your child is in KS2, you have to pay for your child's school lunch.
+Just as in other years, you have to pay for your child's school lunch.
 We are a cashless school so you will have to pay for this online.
 We do recommend that your child has a school cooked lunch as they are excellent.
 If your child has a packed lunch please be aware that they must not bring a drink as water is available for all children.
 They must also not bring chocolate or sweets.
 All food provided must be nut free.
 KS2 packed lunch boxes should be left on the correct year group trolley in the packed lunch shelter.